Haarlem is a small, historic city about 20km west of Amsterdam and can be easily reached by train.

 There is a VVV tourist information at Verwulft 11 (in the middle of the street near the V&D department store).

 Haarlem makes an interesting day out and can also be combined with a visit to the beach at Zandvoort-aan-Zee.

-The regular NS train service from Amsterdam Central (usually platform 2) to Haarlem takes just over 15 mins.
-A day return costs €8.40 or €14.20 in 1st class (2016 prices).
+The regular NS train service from Amsterdam Central (usually platforms 1 or 2) to Haarlem takes just over 15 mins.
+The trains are either Intercity services (direction Den Haag Centraal or Vlissingen) or Sprinters (direction Hoorn or Zandvoort-aan-Zee).
+A day return costs €8.40 or €14.20 in 1st class (2017 prices).
 There is a €1 surcharge for disposable tickets.
-A night bus (N30) also runs to Schiphol airport.

 Are you looking for a convenient hotel in the centre of Amsterdam?
 Please click here to search at Booking.com which offers guaranteed low rates, unbiased reviews and no booking fees.
 For a hotel in Haarlem, please click here